Grades 3-8 State Testing

-In April and May, children in grades 3-8 across New York State will be taking standardized tests in mathematics and English Language Arts (ELA).
-Over the past few years, we have seen a steep decline in the number of our students taking theses assessments.
-This has had serious, negative consequences for the District.
-The New York State Education Department (NYSED) has put in place several measures to increase participation.
+In March and April, children in grades 3-8 across New York State will be taking standardized tests in mathematics and English Language Arts (ELA).
+Over the past few years, we have seen fluctuations in the number of our students taking these assessments.
+When the participation rate in the district falls below a level set by the State, the District can face negative consequences.
+To that end, the New York State Education Department (NYSED) has put in place several measures to increase participation.
 Please consider them and the information that follows before you submit a request to refuse.

 In response to feedback from parents and educators, NYSED has: